KiptooAbel/KiptooAbel/README.md

-# Hi there, I'm Kiptoo Abel! 👋
+# Hi there, I'm Abel Kiprop! 👋

 Welcome to my GitHub profile!
-I'm a **Full-Stack Developer** and **Software Engineer** passionate about building scalable web applications and solving real-world problems with code.
+I'm a **Software Engineer** specilised in**Full-Stack Development** and  passionate about building scalable web applications and solving real-world problems with code.

 ## 🚀 About Me
 - 💻 Experienced in **Laravel, Inertia.js, React, and Tailwind CSS**